ivmartel/dwv/resources/doc/tutorials/user-stories.md

 Only the first series of the first study of the first patient will be loaded.

-# UI
+## UI

-#### DWV-URS-UI-001 Web Application
+#### DWV-URS-UI-001 Integration in web application
-The application is a web application, a browser without any extensions must be sufficient to run the application.
-Supported browsers are listed in the [Platform-support](https://github.com/ivmartel/dwv/wiki/Platform-support) wiki page.
+The library can be integrated in a web application, a browser without any extensions must be sufficient to run the application.

 #### DWV-URS-UI-002 Display
-The user can view the image data in an optimised way according to the browser window properties.
+The user can generate a view of the image data in an optimised way according to external window properties.

 #### DWV-URS-UI-003 Interaction
-The user can control the application with a computer mouse or with a finger on touch enabled devices.
+The user can interact with content with a computer mouse or with a finger on touch enabled devices.

 #### DWV-URS-UI-004 Overlay information
-The user can view the current window and level, the zoom level, the X and Y coordinates and the pixel intensity overlayed on the image.
+The user can generate an overlay to view the current window and level, the zoom level, the X and Y coordinates and the pixel intensity.

 #### DWV-URS-UI-005 Histogram
-The user can view the histogram of the image data.
+The user can generate the histogram of the image data.

 #### DWV-URS-UI-006 DICOM information
-The user can choose to view a table of the full DICOM information except the pixel data.
+The user can generate a table of the full DICOM information except the pixel data.

 #### DWV-URS-UI-007 Window/Level
 The user can change the window/level of the displayed data.
 The window/level values must be displayed to the user.
 The default interaction are:
  * `left click drag up/down` or `one touch drag up/down` changes the window,
  * `left click drag left/right` or `one touch drag up/down` changes the level,
  * `double left click` or `double touch` centre's the window/level on the clicked intensity,